-Patients told us staff were kind and caring when they were in pain, distress or discomfort.
+Patients told us staff were kind and compassionate when they were in pain, distress or discomfort.

 The practice provided patients with information about the range of treatments available at the practice.
 These included general dental treatments and treatments for gum disease.
+The practice also provided a range of more complex and specialist treatments including orthodontic, endodontic and dental implants.